 What if you’ve scooped the avocado out for guacamole?
 No worries – simply transfer the flesh to an airtight container and store the pit along with it.
 Storing avocado halves in a sealable plastic bag (suck out as much air as possible) also works.

-Here are other tips that prevent your avocado from turning brown easily:
+Here are other tips that prevent your avocado from turning brown:

-- Paint a thin layer of olive oil on the exposed skin to create a natural barrier against oxidation.
+- Cover avocado with a thin layer of olive oil to create a natural barrier against oxidation.

 - Sprinkle lemon juice on the avocado halves.